 Ushikubi tsumugi silk Ushikubi tsumugi

-Ushikubi Tsumugi refers to a silk textile produced in Hakusan City, Ishikawa Prefectures, which was recognized as a traditional craft in 1988.
+Ushikubi tsumugi is a silk textile produced in the city of Hakusan, Ishikawa prefecture.
+It was recognized as a traditional craft in 1988.

-Some distinctive features of Ushikubi (which literally translates to cow's neck) tsumugi silk are its manual production process and the use of rare silk threads of tama-mayu cocoons made by two silkworms.
-Another name for this craft is Kuginuki tsumugi (nail pulling pongee”), denotes its strength because a popular anecdote recounts that the silk is caught in a nail, the silk is strong enough to pull out a nail when caught.
-Tama-mayu cocoons used to be considered as irregular-shaped kuzu-mayu cocoon because of difficulty in reeling silk from them.
-However, a technique of reeling silk directly from tama-mayu cocoons through patiently disentangling them was developed, leading to successful production of stronger cloth woven with distinctive, uneven double silk threads.
+Some distinctive features of Ushikubi (which literally translates to cow's neck) tsumugi silk are its manual production process and the use of rare silk threads from double cocoons that are made together by two silkworms.
+Another name for this craft is Kuginuki tsumugi (nail pulling pongee*) because according to a popular anecdote, when the silk is caught in a nail, the silk is strong enough to pull it out.
+Double cocoons used to be considered irregularly shaped because of the difficulty in reeling silk from them.
+However, a technique of reeling silk directly from the cocoons by patiently disentangling them was developed.
+This technique lead to the successful production of stronger cloth woven with distinctive double silk threads.

-History of Ushikubi Tsumugi harks back to 1159 when the Heiji Rebellion (civil war) broke out.
-The wife of a member of the Minamoto clan, who became a fugitive after the Minamoto clan was bested in the war, escaped to Ushikubi Village at the base of Mt.
-Haku (former Hakuho Village, present Hakusan City) and first introduced the weaving technique to the locals.
-In the Edo Period, the Hakuho region became tenryo known as a shogunal demesne and rose to prominence nationwide because of measures put into place to be protected by the shogunate and the development of a commodity economy.
+The history of Ushikubi tsumugi goes all the way back to 1159 when the Heiji rebellion (short civil war) broke out.
+The wife of a member of the defeated Minamoto clan, fled to Ushikubi Village at the base of Mt.
+Haku (Ishikawa prefecture) and first introduced the weaving technique to the locals.
+During the Edo period (1603-1868), the region around Mt.
+Haku became shogun (feudal government) owned land and rose to prominence nationwide because of measures put into place to be protected by the shogunate and the development of a commodity economy.
 Ushikubi tsumugi fabric started being sold nationwide.

-Ushikubi Tsumugi grew in demand in parallel with flourishing sericulture and development of pongee weaving during the Meiji Period, and a full-fledged production and sales structure was established in the late Meiji Period.
-However, the authentic silk industry was thrown into crisis that it disappeared in and around 1935.
-With Japan facing sluggish demand for kimonos and the World War II led the production of pongee to disappear for a while, leaving it up to some artisans to retain the traditional techniques.
+Ushikubi tsumugi grew in demand and along with flourishing sericulture and the development of pongee weaving during the Meiji period (1868-1912), a full-fledged production and sales structure was established.
+However, the silk industry met such a crisis that it disappeared around the year 1935.
+Decreasing demand for kimono and the outbreak of World War II led the production of pongee to disappear for a while, leaving it up to some artisans to preserve the traditional techniques.

-After the war, the furtherance of the local industry in Hakuho and enthusiasm for Ushikubi Tsumugi resumed mulberry plantation and sericulture, contributing to the successful revival of the Ushikubi Tsumugi industry.
-In 1974, production factories were relocated from the Kuwashima area in Hakuho Village to other areas or neighboring town due to the construction of the Tedorigawa Dam.
+After the war, the furtherance of the local industry in Ishikawa prefecture and enthusiasm for Ushikubi tsumugi resumed mulberry plantation and sericulture, contributing to the successful restoration of the Ushikubi tsumugi industry.
+In 1974, production factories were relocated from Ushikubi Village to other areas or neighboring towns due to the construction of the Tedorigawa Dam.